by

 Sports betting is roughly twice as popular as online casinos.
 Lotteries come close second but they are often distributed offline and count little in terms of online traction.

-Many iGaming operators offer downloadable apps but with the evolution of light and responsive platforms many players simply log onto the mobile site from their smartphone.
+Many casino operators offer downloadable apps but with the evolution of light and responsive platforms many players simply log onto the mobile site from their smartphone.
 This is particularly common among online casinos.

 If we only look at online revenues generated by online casino game apps, these are infinitely less compared to the total market niche: